Baby girl feared abducted from crib in Kansas City

 | KANSAS CITY, Mo

-KANSAS CITY, Mo Police searched for a 10-month old girl feared abducted from her bedroom in Kansas City on Tuesday but canceled an Amber Alert issued earlier in the day.
+KANSAS CITY, Mo Police widened their search Tuesday afternoon for a missing 10-month-old girl feared abducted from her home in Kansas City.

-Lisa Irwin was discovered missing from her crib in her bedroom at 4 a.m. on Tuesday, triggering the alert and an intense foot search in wooded areas near her home involving 100 local and state law officers and the FBI.
+Lisa Irwin was last seen asleep in her crib at home at 10:30 p.m.
+Monday and was reported missing at 4 a.m.
+Tuesday, said Kansas City police in an Amber Alert.
+It appears someone entered and left through a bedroom window and evidence suggests an abduction, police said.

-Police said it appeared someone had entered and left through a bedroom window and evidence suggested an abduction.
+More than 100 local and state officers, along with the FBI, were searching on foot in wooded areas near where the girl lived in north Kansas City, said Sgt.
+Stacey Graves, a police spokeswoman.

-In a later statement, Kansas City police said that while the search would continue throughout the night, the Amber Alert was "no longer necessary", adding that such an alert was designed to raise awareness early in an investigation.
+Lisa lived with her parents, who are part of the search for her, Graves said.
+Other relatives have been interviewed.

-Lisa had been living with her parents, who were part of the search for her, Graves said.
-Other relatives have been interviewed by authorities.
+"We have not been able to make any kind of family connection," Graves said.

 Police have spread the word about Lisa's disappearance through the media and on electronic bill boards above major highways in the area.